New Oral Surgery Patient Information – Houston, TX

 - Medical records, especially if you have a complex history

-It would also assist us if you have a medical condition which may affect your care (artificial heart valves or a history of rheumatic fever, heart murmurs requiring premedication, diabetes, hypertension, or heart disease) for you to share this information with the office staff while scheduling your consultation.
+It will also assist us if you have a medical condition which may affect your care (artificial heart valves or a history of rheumatic fever, heart murmurs requiring premedication, diabetes, hypertension, or heart disease) for you to share this information with the surgical office staff while scheduling your consultation.